Hi, I’m Angela Highland, a.k.a. Angela Korra’ti, a.k.a. Anna the Piper. I’m an author, a software geek, and an amateur musician!

 Are there print editions of your Carina books?

-Not right now.
-Carina is a digital-first imprint, and while a small number of Carina titles are available via Amazon in print format, those are Carina’s best-selling titles.
+No. Carina is a digital-first imprint, and while a small number of Carina titles are available via Amazon in print format, those are Carina’s best-selling titles.
 If you’d like to see the Rebels of Adalonia trilogy in print, the best thing you can do is to buy the ebooks, either for yourself or for friends, and to tell others to do the same!

 Are there translated editions of your works?

-Not right now.
-Carina is in charge of dictating whether the Rebels of Adalonia books get translated into any market, and thus far, they have not elected to pursue that.
+No. Carina is in charge of dictating whether the Rebels of Adalonia books get translated into any market, and thus far, they have not elected to pursue that.
 If you’re interested in seeing any of those titles get translated, the best thing you can do is buy the books, for yourself or for others.
 Or tell others about them!

 Faerie Blood and Bone Walker and related works, since those are entirely under my control, could possibly be translated at some point.
 Faerie Blood does occasionally make sales on Amazon DE, and since I’m interested in both German and French, I’d be open to translating those works.
 However, it’d cost money since I’d want to pay for professional translations.
 If any readers out there would be interested in seeing this happen, let me know, and I’ll look into it further.